ksenia312/nearby_service/README.md

 We will talk more about them later.

 Second, there is another type of message, `ReceivedNearbyMessage`.
-This is what came to you from the `NearbyServiceMessagesListener`.
+This is what comes to you from the `NearbyServiceMessagesListener`.
 It contains a `sender` field so that you can identify who the message came from and use that information.